 Enhancing pathogen resistance is particularly challenging for two reasons: (a) Similar to the flu, new pathotypes continually arise that can overcome plant immunity, and (b) Similar to autoimmune diseases, plant immune signaling must be finely tuned to avoid self-damage.

-This project proposes using precision gene editing to make single base pair changes in the canola genome to enhance the function of single genes that are poised to result in plants with enhanced, durable, broad-spectrum resistance without any growth tradeoff.
+Monaghan’s research team proposes using precision gene editing to make single base pair changes in the canola genome to enhance the function of single genes that are poised to result in plants with enhanced, durable, broad-spectrum resistance without any growth tradeoff.

 This project will contribute to the development of elite canola varieties that are resistant to pathogen infection for the betterment of the canola industry.
 As a result, this research will have a great impact at different levels: